hyperledger/fabric/docs/source/gateway.md

 Each Gateway SDK also provides a mechanism for setting timeouts for each gateway method when invoked from the client application.

+## Gateway Service Routing with Kubernetes

+In typical Fabric deployments on Kubernetes, each peer node is exposed via a single Kubernetes `Service` instance and resolved using a Kube DNS.
+This technique is sufficient for the Fabric Gateway and application clients to resolve individual peers within a Fabric network.
+In cases requiring high-availability and/or client connection load-balancing, Kubernetes can be configured with an additional `Service` resource bound to multiple gateway peers.
+Using an HA topology, gateway clients may reference a set of peer nodes with a single DNS alias.

+While [Kubernetes Service routing](https://kubernetes.io/docs/concepts/services-networking/service/#virtual-ips-and-service-proxies) does not provide request-level load balancing at the gRPC message layer, it can be utilized to provide a basic level of HA, failover, and client connection load balancing.
+In the event of an outage in a backing peer/pod, Kubernetes will assign an active peer at the next connection attempt from the gateway client.

+By default Kubernetes will use `iptables` to bind client connections to a peer pod using random assignment.
+Pods backing the service may additionally define Readiness Probes to ensure that Gateway client connections are distributed across healthy peer nodes.
+In addition to random assignment, the Kube cluster may be configured with the [IPVS proxy mode](https://kubernetes.io/docs/concepts/services-networking/service/#proxy-mode-ipvs) for balancing traffic across backend Pods.
+For additional information on IPVS routing, refer to the Kubernetes [IPVS-based Load Balancing Deep Dive](https://kubernetes.io/blog/2018/07/09/ipvs-based-in-cluster-load-balancing-deep-dive/) blog.

+An example load-balanced gateway service is available in the [Kubernetes Test Network](https://github.com/hyperledger/fabric-samples/blob/main/test-network-k8s/docs/HIGH_AVAILABILITY.md).
+In this example:
+- Each organization defines an `orgN-peer-gateway` `Service`, bound to a set of peer `Deployments`.
+- The TLS enrollments / certificates for each peer include the shared service / Subject Alternate Name alias.
+- Client applications reference the Fabric Gateway using the `orgN-peer-gateway` service alias.

 ## Listening for events

 The gateway provides a simplified API for client applications to receive [chaincode events](peer_event_services.html#how-to-register-for-events) in the client applications.
 Each SDK provides a mechanism to handle these events using its language-specific idiom.